Overview

 UI Execution

-To run a Test Plan manually:
+To run a Test Plan manually:- Navigate to the Test Plans section

 - Locate your Test Plan